aravindvinas/Peripheral-Libraries/README.md

 has not been tested yet.
 Refer for educational purposes only.
 *****

-Peripheral Libraries for STM32 based micocontrollers.
+Peripheral Libraries for ARM based STM32 micocontrollers.
 Aim of this project is to replace ST's own Hardware Abstraction Layer.
 As of now only core peripherals and RCC have been developed with access to minimal functionalities just enough to run the CPU.